Ultimate Guide to DEI in Your Wedding Business

 - Why do I think this way?

-- What experiences have led to me feeling this way?
+- What experiences have led me to feel this way?

 - How can I change my perspective?